Josef Bursik (footballer): Club Brugge

 On 14 January 2023, Bursik signed for Belgian Pro League club Club Brugge for an undisclosed fee.
 After failing to break into the first team at Club Brugge, only appearing for their reserve team, Club NXT in the Challenger Pro League, Bursik joined Scottish Premiership side Hibernian on loan for the 2024–25 season.

 Portsmouth

 On 1 September 2025, Bursik signed for Championship club Portsmouth for an undisclosed fee.

+He joined EFL League One club AFC Wimbledon on loan from Portsmouth on 1 September 2026.

 International career

 Bursik was the starting goalkeeper for the England Under-17 team that lost to Spain on a penalty shoot-out in the final of the 2017 UEFA European Under-17 Championship.
 He was also a member of the squad that won the 2017 FIFA U-17 World Cup.

 Having gone on to represent England at U18, U19 and U20 level, Bursik made his U21 debut during a 5–0 win over Albania at Molineux Stadium on 17 November 2020.